MicrosoftDocs/azure-devops-docs/docs/pipelines/process/container-phases.md

 You can select the exact versions of operating systems, tools, and dependencies that your build requires.
 When you specify a container in your pipeline, the agent will first fetch and start the container.
-Then, each step of the phase will run inside the container.
+Then, each step of the job will run inside the container.

 # [YAML](#tab/yaml)

-## Single phase
+## Single job

 A simple example: